 The Value of a Security Clearance

-Possessing a security clearance should not be undervalued, since they can take a long time to acquire and the process is costly for the government to conduct.
-In fact, individuals holding active (that is, not expired) security clearances often have an advantage when competing for positions across the national security landscape as many employers seek candidates that have already been vetted.
+Possessing a security clearance should not be undervalued since it can take a long time to acquire, and the process is costly for the government to conduct.
+Individuals holding active (that is, not expired) security clearances often have an advantage when competing for positions across the national security landscape, as many employers seek candidates that have already been vetted.

 This can make it easier to be hired for a job in the civil service, federal positions, DoD contractors, and similar roles that may require a security clearance.